 - More Resources; Collaborative Inquiry Questions

-All AEAs, districts, preschool programs, and nonpublic schools will submit initial universal desk audit information for compliance with state and federal legal requirements.
-If needed, further compliance review through more detailed desk audit, remote interview, or on-site will be conducted at a targeted or intensive level.
+Public school districts, preschool programs, and accredited nonpublic schools submit a universal desk audit information yearly for compliance with state and federal legal requirements.
+If needed, further compliance review through a more detailed desk audit, remote interview, or on-site visit is conducted at a targeted or intensive level.

 Universal desk audit information is submitted to the Department through the Consolidated Accountability and Support Application (CASA) from Sept.
 15 through Dec.
 15 of each year.

 For questions on the AEA, K-12 Public School District or K-12 Nonpublic School desk audit, contact your School Improvement Consultant.

 The Universal Preschool Desk Audit requires the submission of evidence for ten items related to the implementation of the Iowa Quality Preschool Program Standards or IQPPS.
 The following slide decks highlight what is necessary for each of the ten items: